 RELATED PUBLICATIONS: Crop Rotation Primer; Biblical Agronomy; The Twelve Apostles; Stock Pumpkin Yield Trial 2014; Butternut Squash Plant Spacing Trial (1972-1981); Butternut Squash Mulch-In-Place Trial (1975-1986); Growing Butternut Squash in Weeds (1976-2015); Managing Weeds as Cover Crops; Weed Seed Meal Fertilizer; Trash Farming; Earthworm Primer; Planting Maize with Living Mulches; Living Mulches for Weed Control; Organic Herbicides; Pelleted Seed Primer; Crops Among the Weeds; Forage Maize for Soil Improvement; Forage Radish Primer; and Rototiller Primer.

 WOULD YOU LIKE TO KNOW MORE?
 Please contact the Author directly if you have any questions or need more information about Hungarian Stock Squash.

-Please visit: http://www.agriculturesolutions.wordpress.com — or — http://www.worldagriculturesolutions.wordpress.com — or — send your questions to: Agriculture Solutions, 413 Cedar Drive, Moon Township, Pennsylvania, 15108 United States of America — or — send an e-mail to Eric Koperek = firstname.lastname@example.org
+Please visit: http://www.worldagriculturesolutions.com — or — send your questions to: Eric Koperek, Editor, World Agriculture Solutions, 413 Cedar Drive, Moon Township, Pennsylvania, 15108 United States of America — or — send an e-mail to Eric Koperek = email@example.com

-ABOUT THE AUTHOR: Mr. Koperek is a plant breeder who farms in Pennsylvania during the summer and Florida during the winter.
+ABOUT THE AUTHOR: Mr. Koperek is a plant breeder who farms in Pennsylvania during summer and Florida over winter.
 (Growing 2 generations per year speeds development of new crop varieties).